 The official documentation is equally clear about when fast mode doesn’t make financial sense:

 Batch processing or CI/CD pipelines: Automated workflows don’t benefit from reduced latency the way interactive sessions do.
 In CI/CD contexts, the difference between a 20-second analysis and an 8-second analysis matters far less than in interactive debugging.
+Fast mode is also unavailable via Anthropic’s async Batch API endpoint, so for that use case the choice is made for you.

 The Hidden Cost: Mid-Conversation Switching